5oL0/ledtoken-erc20/README.md

 ## Products In Development

--LED AI Jarvis coaching assistant built on Python which acts as an expert input/output question system using Speech Recognition, NLP, Scikit, Numpy
+-LED AI Jarvis coaching assistant built on Python which acts as an expert input/output question system using Speech Recognition, NLP, Scikit, Numpy, WolframAlpha

 -MetaVerse Fitness center where you can workout and earn tokens in a move to earn platform